Kong/kong-confluent/Kong Upstream mTLS Plugin and Kafka - Docker/Kong Upstream mTLS plugin and Kafka - Docker.md

 With the Kafka Digital Certificate issued, we're going to craft a ".jks" file to be used by Kafka Cluster.

 1. Create the Truststore and Keystore for all brokers<p>
-The command creates the "kafka.jks" file with the CA root Certificate.
+The command creates the "kafka.jks" file with the CA Root Certificate.
 Use "kafkastore" as the keystore password.

 <pre>
 $ keytool -keystore kafka.jks -alias CARoot -import -file acquaCA.crt